MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 	![Screenshot that shows the Settings icon on the Kanban board.](media/add-columns-open-settings-ts.png)

 2. Select **Columns** and then a column tab to see all the settings that you can modify.
-Your initial column settings will look something like the following example.
+Your initial column settings look similar to the following example.

 	> [!div class="mx-imgBorder"]
 	> ![Screenshot that shows column settings in the Settings dialog.](media/add-columns-settings-dialog-ts.png)